AI-and-Blockchain/S23_PredictChain/readme.md

 operated by a central node or nodes with computing resources available.
 A variety of models will be made available, ranging from cheap, fast, and simple to more expensive, slower, and more powerful.
 This will allow for a large variety of predictive abilities for both simple and complex patterns.
-All of the past predictions form these models will be stored on the blockchain for public viewing.
+All the past predictions form these models will be stored on the blockchain for public viewing.

 ## Model Classes